PhoenixTales/wiki.gothicarchive.org/locations.md

 - controlled by _Old Camp_
 - in the final release, meshes of the _Old Mine_ and the _Free Mine_ were swapped
   - that's why nest of _Minecrawler Queen_ ended here, even though "the monsters on the lower levels" were planned for _Free Mine_
+- `The boys from the Old Camp mined ore in the Abandoned Mine.
+Then the mine stopped producing enough, and they built a new one south of the Old Camp.` (the `Old Mine`) (design doc `Story 3.3 draft`)

 ## Royal Ore Mines
 - a prison colony in the mountains, containing deposits of iron and _Magic Ore_